-The practice used patient surveys to obtain staff and patients' views about the service.
-We saw examples of suggestions from patients/staff the practice had acted on.
+The practice used patient surveys, comment cards and verbal comments to obtain staff and patients' views about the service.
+We saw examples of suggestions from patients and staff the practice had acted on.
+For example, because of patient feedback the toilets had been redecorated and baby changing facilities installed.
+As a result ofstaff feedback they had purchased additional chairs in the reception area to cater for older patients who found it difficult to sit on the lower chairs that were there.

 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
+Results were displayed in the patient waiting room.
+The practice scored 97% in the most recent survey.

 The practice gathered feedback from staff through meetings, surveys, and informal discussions.
-Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.
+Staff were encouraged to offer suggestions for improvements to the service.